 Option 5: Social media restrictions

-A lot of triggering content doesn’t come from porn sites.
+Some triggering content does not come from porn sites.
 It comes from social media: Instagram explore pages, Reddit, Twitter, TikTok.
 These platforms serve algorithmically selected content that can escalate from suggestive to explicit quickly.

 Steps to reduce this:

 - Unfollow or mute accounts that post triggering content.
-Be aggressive about this.
+Use this consistently.
 The algorithm learns from what you remove.

 - Use platform safety settings.
 Most social apps have a "sensitive content" toggle in settings.
 Turn it to the most restrictive option.

-- Set time limits for social media apps through your phone’s built-in tools.
+- Set time limits for social media apps through your phone's built-in tools, especially tight caps during late-night windows when urges peak.

 - Reset your algorithm.
-On most platforms, you can clear your “interests” or “not interested” your way to a cleaner feed.
-It takes active effort over a few days, but the algorithm will adjust.
+On most platforms, you can clear your "interests" or use negative feedback controls until the feed gets cleaner.
+This takes repeated effort, but the algorithm can adjust.

 Layering your defenses

-No single blocking method is foolproof.
-The most effective approach combines multiple layers:
+No single blocking method can guarantee protection.
+A stronger approach combines multiple layers:

 - DNS filter as your foundation (covers everything)